Neha Singh: Theatre Work

+Neha adapted and directed "Woh" for the NCPA connections festival in 2025 and received rave reviews for the performance.

 Films

 Neha has written and directed four short films.
 A handful of sky won a special mention at the 'Mumbai Dimensions' competition in the 10th MAMI film festival.
 Her second film, Paperplanes, was in the competition section at the International Film Festival of India (Goa, 2011).
 Her third film, My parents don't fit, was produced by Anat films.
 Her fourth film, Chitrangada 2020 was part of the theatre film theatre festival organised by theatre director producer Atul Kumar.

+In 2019 she acted in the film Aani Maani, and was nominated in the Best Actress in a Supporting Role category at the 7th FOI Online Awards in 2022.

 Her current projects involve two feature films that are in pre-production with Humaara Movies where she is involved as a screenplay writer.
 Her non-fiction podcast show Akeli awaara azaad with Culture Machine has been shortlisted by Spotify.
 She is also working as a writer director on two concepts for children's web shows with Mukesh Chhabra.